stitchfix/hamilton/README.md

 Congratulations - you just created your first dataframe with Hamilton!

 # License
-Hamilton is released under the [Apache 2.0 license](LICENSE).
-If you need to get in touch about something, contact us at algorithms-opensource@stitchfix.com.
+Hamilton is released under the [BSD 3-Clause Clear License](LICENSE).
+If you need to get in touch about something, contact us at algorithms-opensource (at) stitchfix.com.

 # Contributing
 We take contributions, large and small.
 We operate via a [Code of Conduct](CODE_OF_CONDUCT.md) and expect anyone